JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 This branch captures changes made to support a sifive-unmatched board running opensbi (its default configuration).

+The code also appears to run unmodified on StarFive Vision 5 2 (v1.30 board).
+See additional notes on that in README-opensbi-vision5-2.md.

 The default xv6 release supports machine mode (only) so this would not run on unmatched without replacing its Uboot-SPL

 While that may be a useful exercise, this approach allows a user to run/debug a stock/unmodified unmatched board